A beacon of hope.

 A new interim housing facility transcends the stigma of homelessness.

 A path to permanent housing.

 The guiding design principle of Angeles House is the creation of a home-like environment that moves beyond the traditional stigmas of shelter housing.
-Our team achieved this goal by transcending the “dorm style” typical of traditional shelter housing.
-Instead, Angeles House will provide 86 spacious living areas with private bathrooms, storage, functional furniture, acoustic and visual privacy, and an abundance of natural light.
+The HED team achieved this goal by transcending the “dorm style” typical of traditional shelter housing.
+Instead, Angeles House provides 86 spacious living areas with private bathrooms, storage, functional furniture, acoustic and visual privacy, and an abundance of natural light.

-Upon completion, Angeles house will foster an environment of healing—one that empowers, uplifts, and restores the dignity, confidence and self-worth of its residents.
+Above all, Angeles House fosters an environment of healing, one that empowers, uplifts, and restores the dignity, confidence, and self-worth of its residents.